• About

 4. pick your visiting time well

-Some attractions open until late ( 22 pm in summer), which is worth checking.
-Day trippers will be gone by then and you’ll have a less competition for space!
+Some attractions open until late ( 22 pm in summer), which is worth checking in advance.
+People visiting for one day only (or people on organised day trips) will be gone by 4-5 pm, and you’ll have less competition for space!

 5. visit the main attractions during week days